Lightning-AI/pytorch-lightning/docs/source/extensions/datamodules.rst

 val_dataloader
 ^^^^^^^^^^^^^^
-Use this method to generate the val dataloader.
+Use the :meth:`pytorch_lightning.core.hooks.DataHooks.val_dataloader` method to generate the val dataloader(s).
 Usually you just wrap the dataset you defined in ``setup``.
+This is the dataloader that the Trainer :meth:`~pytorch_lightning.trainer.trainer.Trainer.fit` and :meth:`~pytorch_lightning.trainer.trainer.Trainer.validate` methods uses.

 .. code-block:: python